Aram-Vn/CMakeProjectGenerator/README.md

 ## Dependencies

 - Python 3.x
+- CMake 3.16+
+- A C++17 capable compiler
+ -For `qtinit`: Qt5 or Qt6 development packages (qtbase5-dev on Ubuntu, or Qt SDK installed manually)

 ## Features

 - Generates CMakeLists.txt for the project root and test directories.
 - reates a main.cpp file, a header file, and a source file.
 - Configures .gitignore and .clang-format files for Git and code formatting.
+- For Qt projects: sets up MainWindow.h/.cpp, QApplication, Q_OBJECT macro, and a build system ready for Qt5/Qt6.
-- Integrates with your system for easy access from anywhere.
+- ntegrates with your shell (`add_to_path.py`) so scripts can be run from anywhere.

 ## Adding to PATH